 About Me

-I am a PhD student at the Institute for Language, Cognition and Computation (School of Informatics) academic unit of the University of Edinburgh.
+I am a second-year PhD student at the Institute for Language, Cognition and Computation (School of Informatics) academic unit of the University of Edinburgh.
 My PhD studies is fully-funded by the UKRI CDT in Natural Language Processing Scholarship.
 I am grateful to be supervised by Prof. Shay Cohen and Prof. Antonio Vergari.
+I am also a member of the Cohort and APRIL research labs.

 My broad interests are in the intersection of Machine Learning, Natural Language Processing, and Information Retrieval.
-Specifically, I am currently interested in unsupervised syntactic parsing, semi-supervised learning, interpretability and robustness of machine learning algorithms, and understanding social inequality and bias in language.
+Specifically, I am currently interested in evaluating the robustness of language models in comprehending semantics for generating code.

 During the summer of 2021, I worked with Red Hen Lab and FrameNet Brazil as a Google Summer of Code student.
 Previously, I worked at Cookpad and Niki on building NLP capabilities for a recipe-sharing platform and a conversational AI system, respectively.
 In addition, I actively participated in crowd-sourced machine learning contests for several years, placing in the money on multiple occasions.